hacks-guide/Guide_3DS/docs/finalizing-setup.md

 **Note: Pretendo does not support every online service, however work is being done to achieve this.**

+A list of games that Pretendo supports can be found [here](https://wiki.pretendo.zip/game-support-status).

 ::: info

 For information on using GodMode9's various features, check out the [GodMode9 Usage](godmode9-usage) and [Dumping Titles and Game Cartridges](dumping-titles-and-game-cartridges) pages.